computexpresslink/libcxlmi/README.md

 ```
 meson setup -Dlibdbus=enabled -Dmctpd=(openbmc | codeconstruct) build
 ```
-The `mctpd` option defaults to "codeconstruct", which refers to CodeConstruct's [mctpd v2](https://codeconstruct.com.au/docs/mctp-utils-v2-0-release/).
+The `mctpd` option defaults to "openbmc", but "codeconstruct" can also be specified, which refers to CodeConstruct's [mctpd v2](https://codeconstruct.com.au/docs/mctp-utils-v2-0-release/).

 To configure a build for debugging purposes (i.e. optimization turned